MEET OUR TEAM

 Lab Director

 Dr. Gard (she/her) is an Assistant Professor of Developmental Psychology, Faculty Affiliate in the Program in Neuroscience and Cognitive Neuroscience (NACS), and Director of the Growth And Resilience across Development (GARD) Lab at the University of Maryland, College Park.
-She completed postdoctoral and graduate training at the University of Michigan, Ann Arbor.
+She completed her educational training at UCLA and the University of Michigan.
 She is an interdisciplinary scientist with training in affective neuroscience, developmental psychology, clinical science, and survey methodology.
-Her research examines the neurobiological mechanisms linking socioeconomic adversity to youth socioemotional development, highlighting the complex interplay between risk and resilience factors, genetic predispositions, and brain development.
-A prominent feature of her work is to increase sociodemographic diversity in neurobiological research by including historically under-represented groups in research design and implementation.
+Together with her students and collaborators, she studies how environmental resources shape behavioral, cognitive, and brain development across the lifespan.
+A major feature of her work is to increase diversity in neurobiological research by including historically under-represented groups in research design and implementation.

 Email: arigard@umd.edu